Skip to footer content

 $vbLabelText $csharpLabel

-For persistent font issues, refer to IronPDF's font troubleshooting guide.
+For persistent font issues, see IronPDF's font troubleshooting guide.

 Problem: IronPDF fails to load dependencies when "Run from package file" is enabled.

-Solution: This option creates a read-only environment that prevents IronPDF from extracting necessary files.
-Either disable this option in your publish settings, or use the IronPdf.Slim package, which handles this scenario better.
+Solution: This option creates a read-only environment preventing IronPDF from extracting necessary files.
+Either disable this option in your publish settings or use the IronPdf.Slim package, which handles this scenario better.

 Problem: Large HTML documents are causing timeouts or memory exceptions.